rubytogether/rubytogether.org/app/views/news/2015-04-19-april-2015-monthly-update.html.md

+---
+summary: In our first month of operation, we hired our first two developers, and accomplished a record amount of work on both Bundler and RubyGems.org.
+---
 <% title "April 2015 Monthly Update" %>

 Hello, everyone!
 This is the Ruby Together monthly update for April, 2015.
 This was our first month in operation, and we were able to make a huge amount of progress this month.